• Skip to primary navigation

 Does Tofu Go Bad?

 If kept in the sealed container from the store, tofu stays fresh for months.
 Just keep on eye on the expiration date.
-Once taken out of the sealed container, it should be eaten within 3 to 5 days.
+Once taken out of the sealed container, it should be eaten within a week.
 If tofu has gone bad, it will have a yellow-ish color and won't smell fresh.
 It might also have a sour flavor.

 Does Tofu Have Gluten?